Aliases for ABCB9 Gene

 GeneCards Summary for ABCB9 Gene

 ABCB9 (ATP Binding Cassette Subfamily B Member 9) is a Protein Coding gene.
-Diseases associated with ABCB9 include Bile Acid Synthesis Defect, Congenital, 5 and Bare Lymphocyte Syndrome, Type I. Among its related pathways are Lysosome and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Diseases associated with ABCB9 include Bile Acid Synthesis Defect, Congenital, 5 and Abcd Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Lysosome.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is TAP2.

 UniProtKB/Swiss-Prot Summary for ABCB9 Gene